Should The FBI Have Arrested 'The Hacker Who Hacked No One'?

 When I asserted my First and Second Amendment rights in a Slashdot discussion, some asshat went on and on and on for six weeks about how I threatened to shoot him.
 Never mind that neither amendment gave me a right to shoot him and I was using named account with a link to my website that even the dumbest FBI agent could figure out who I was.
 The asshat later claimed that I was bullying him by writing up a blog post and posting the link (see below) when he was just "joking" about the false accusation that I t

+,,,just the way the weird kid in 9th grade gets made fun of too.

+I graduated from the eighth grade, skipped high school, went to community college, and got kicked out of the university in my first year for playing too much Magic: The Gathering card game into the wee hours.
+So I don't know what happens in high school.
+Everyone in college beh

-Question of intent for the Jury (Score:1)
+Question of intent for the Jury (Score:2)